sutharsonmoorthy/Udemy-Clone-/README.md

 ## How to View

-You can access my Portfolio website by visiting: https://sutharsonmoorthy.github.io/Udemy-Clone-/
+You can access My Udemy clone website by visiting: https://sutharsonmoorthy.github.io/Udemy-Clone-/

 Clone the repository: